The Needs Clearing House

 Brian has also served as a Literacy Volunteer in two states and helped adult day care providers in servicing the elderly.

-Mary Gail is serving as a Director, Vice President, Secretary and Treasurer of the Needs Clearing House.
+Brian is serving as a Director, Vice President, Secretary and Treasurer of the Needs Clearing House.